nwhetsell/csound-api/README.md

 To install Python&nbsp;2.7, visit https://www.python.org/downloads/windows/ and download and run an installer for the latest release of Python&nbsp;2.7.
 Make sure you add python.exe to your Windows Path when you install Python.

-To install Visual Studio, visit https://www.visualstudio.com and download and run an installer for Visual Studio.
-(Visual Studio Community 2015 is free.)
+To install Visual Studio, visit https://www.visualstudio.com and download and run an installer for Visual Studio. ([Visual Studio Community](https://www.visualstudio.com/vs/community/) is free.)
 Make sure you install the Windows&nbsp;8.1 software development kit (SDK) when you install Visual Studio.
 One way to do this is to perform a custom installation and, when selecting features, select Windows and Web Development&nbsp;> Windows&nbsp;8.1 and Windows Phone 8.0/8.1 Tools&nbsp;> Tools and Windows SDKs.

 To install Boost, you can download and run an installer of a prebuilt binary from https://sourceforge.net/projects/boost/files/boost-binaries/.